Ninedeadeyes/S.P.A.R.K--Standard-Python-ASCII-RPG-Kit-/README.md

 Windows recommended (for sound playback).
 I would suggest using pygame if you want sound playback for the other operating systems.
 </details>

+In the main S.P.A.R.K Engine folder I have hard coded a simple fetch quest 'Spoon Quest' into the engine as an example game.
+If you want to work on a blank slate I would suggest using the 'Blank Canvas' version.

 <details>
 <summary><strong>  Project Structure</strong></summary>